ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 Quotas allow you to limit resource usage over a period of time, or track the use of resources.
 Quotas are configured in the `quotas` section of the `users.xml` configuration file.

 You can assign a quotas set for the user.
-For the detailed description of quotas configuration see the [Quotas](../quotas.md) topic in the document.
+For the detailed description of quotas configuration see the [Quotas](../quotas.md#quotas) section.

 ### user_name/databases